docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 {item}

-{/each} ``` > Prefer `css` over `tick` for better performance on slower devices. ## docs/svelte/03-template-syntax/17-style.md # style: directive The `style:` directive provides a shorthand for setting styles on elements. ## Basic Usage ```svelte
+{/each} ``` ## docs/svelte/03-template-syntax/17-style.md # style: The `style:` directive provides shorthand for setting multiple styles on an element. ## Basic Usage ```svelte

 ...